Home – Blogs – 2016 – July

 East Coast & New York City art retreats

-Each year I spend 3 to 4 weeks in the US East Coast where I offer many different thangka drawing and painting classes at different venues.
+Each year I spend several weeks in the US East Coast where I offer many different thangka drawing and painting classes at different venues.

 Here’s an overview of the workshops I offered in July 2016: